-The award of Malaysia’s RM16.5 billion (US$3.65 billion) second 5G network rollout, announced on November 1, is a uniquely Malaysian affair because the contract goes to U Mobile Sdn Bhd, a joint venture between a longtime government crony and royalty.
+The award of Malaysia’s RM16.5 billion (US$3.65 billion) second 5G network rollout, announced on November 1, is a uniquely Malaysian affair because the contract goes to U Mobile Sdn Bhd, a joint venture between a longtime government crony, and royalty.
 In Malaysian jargon, this is known as an Ali-Baba arrangement in that ethnic Malays, or Alis, by custom must be cut into business contracts, while Babas, or Straits-born Chinese, do the work.
 In this case, the Ali and the Baba are fabulously rich and phenomenally connected.

 The first phase of the 5G system has been built by a taxpayer-funded company, Digital Nasional Bhd (DNB), a special-purpose vehicle owned by the Ministry of Finance and launched in 2021 to drive the development of IT infrastructure as a wholesale network service to other telecoms companies.
 Both the digital and finance ministries have been left out of the bid process for the second phase, according to ministry officials who spoke to other media, imperiling DNB’s financial existence.
 As such, the award of the second phase to Ali and Baba is yet another indication that the government of Anwar Ibrahim has veered considerably away from its reformasi roots, with substantial potential damage to the taxpayers.